encelo/WetPaper/README.md

 - Add a credits menu page
 - Add an end match menu page when the game time ends
 - Add a quit confirmation menu page when the user tries to quit

+- Use the toml11 library to load and save settings in the TOML format